 Trading Post

 Originally known as the Indian Concession House, the Trading Post is a great place to shop for unique Red Rocks souvenirs, apparel and historical memorabilia.
 The Trading Post is also the perfect place to start a walking tour of the park.
 The structure, designed by W.R.
 Rosche, was constructed in 1931, and has a breathtaking view of the valley and rock formations to the south.
-The 1.4 mile Trading Post trail winds through the spectacular Fountain and Lyons formations with a narrow, rough surface that follows moderate to steep terrain.
+The 1.4 mile Trading Post Trail winds through the spectacular Fountain and Lyons formations with a narrow, rough surface that follows moderate to steep terrain.

 Fast Facts